-Eight Ways I Lead You From The Blank Page To A Finished Manuscript:
+Eight Steps: I Lead You From The Blank Page To A Finished Manuscript

-We work out a writing schedule, because nothing happens if you don’t write.
-While this may seem like an obvious step to take, what I have found is that even with the best intentions, many people do not write enough throughout the week.
+Together, we’ll work out a writing schedule for you, because nothing happens if you don’t write!
+While this may seem like an obvious step to take, what I have found is that even with the best of intentions, many people don't write enough throughout the week.

-I have ways to help you keep to your schedule.
-If you're running into problems keeping to your schedule, one of the ways I've devised to help you is that twice a week you call me at an agreed upon time.
-We'll talk for 10-15 minutes about where you are in your novel, and what you’d like to write next.
+I have a great deal of experience in keeping my students on their writing schedules.
+One of the most simple and effective ways I've devised is that twice a week, you call me at an agreed upon time.
+We'll talk for 10-15 minutes about where you are in your novel, specific problems you're having with plot or character, and what you’d like to write next.
 Then we hang up and you write for an agreed upon time!

-Believe it or not, completing a 300-450 page draft in a year is possible if the person is dedicated to their writing.
-It’s 8-10 pages a week, if you don't become bogged down.
-A big part of what I do is to use my own experience to keep you moving on!
+Believe it or not, completing a 300-450 page draft in a year is quite possible if my student remains dedicated to the writing schedule we set.
+It’s only 8-12 pages a week.
+A big part of my job as your writing mentor is to use my own experience to keep you moving on!

-One of the most difficult aspects of writing your first draft is learning how to move out of your mind and let the characters drive the story.
-Most writers don’t understand how important and motivating this is.
-I show you how.
+One of the most difficult aspects of writing your first draft is learning how to move out of your mind and let your characters drive the story.
+Most writers don’t understand how to do this.
+I will show you how.

-Structure… it’s very hard to put a structure on the novel while you're in the process of your first draft.
+Structure… it’s very hard to put a structure on the novel while you're writing your first draft.
 You can’t tell the novel what its structure is.
 You have to watch the structure emerge and evolve.
-This is not always easy, but it's something I know well and can teach you.
+This is not always easy, but it's something I know well and will teach you.